essc/clp_foss4g_workshop/source/qgis_raster_resample.rst

    :align: center
    :width: 300 pt

-3. The default `Warp` GUI does not include the pixel resolution resampling option.
+3. The default :guilabel:`Warp` GUI does not include the pixel resolution resampling option.
 In order to add the pixel resolution settings we will edit the syntax shown at the bottom of the window.
 Click the
 |gdaledit| :guilabel:`Edit` button.

 4. Add the text ``-tr 0.00833333 0.00833333`` right after the ``GTiff`` command.